-Since the advent of personal computers, and then the Internet, innovative resources have been developed steadily.
-And one day, when it was combined correctly, all these techs have led to the creation of a revolutionary technology such as blockchain:
+Since the rise of personal computers and then the Internet, innovative resources have been developing steadily.
+One day, when it combined correctly, all these techs have led to the creation of a revolutionary technology such as blockchain:

-In the 90s of the last century, various works appeared on decentralized solutions for electronic payments, which do not depend on the intervention of any central supervisory or regulatory body.
-In 1991, the first work on the secure blockchain using cryptography appeared, which developed until Wei Dai described in 1998 a decentralized solution for electronic payments based on public-key cryptography.
-Other authors produced this work till 2008.
+During the 90s, various works on decentralized solutions for electronic payments appeared.
+As a result, the technology allowed transferring funds without the need to be dependent on any central supervisory or regulatory body.
+In 1991, the first work on secure blockchain appeared.
+The mechanisms described there were developing until Wei Dai described a decentralized solution for electronic payments based on public-key cryptography in 1998.

-Meanwhile, someone under the pseudonym Satoshi Nakamoto published an article that defines the mechanism for implementing digital currency:
+Meanwhile, someone under the pseudonym of Satoshi Nakamoto publishes a whitepaper that defines a new era of digital currency:

-It was based on the use of the blockchain for recording transactions on a peer-to-peer network.
-While blockchain use, bitcoin became the first digital currency that has managed to overcome double-spending.
-The words “block” and “chain” were used separately in Satoshi’s original article, published by Nakamoto, but in the end, it was popularized as a single word “blockchain” in 2016.
+Bitcoin became the first digital currency that has managed to overcome double-spending.
+The words “block” and “chain” used separately in Satoshi’s original article, but in the end, the term caught on as a single word – just the way we know it now.

-Blockchain is a digital transmission system based on the distribution of information in a variety of independent nodes (user computers) that register and verify the specified data anonymously, excluding intermediaries and preventing their transmission to attackers.
-The basis of this technology is consensus because all nodes have to share the same information, which has to be accepted as reliable.
-Simple, fast, and without intermediaries.
-The transmission is grouped into blocks generated in a particular time and transmitted.
-Each block is uniquely associated with the previous one, and so on.
-It actually looks like a company ledger, which shows income and expenses and which are compared with the data of the companies that receive them.
+Blockchain is a digital transmission system based on distributing information through a variety of independent nodes (user computers).
+The nodes register and verify specified data anonymously, excluding intermediaries and preventing attacks.
+The basis of the technology is mutual consensus – all the nodes have to share the same information, which has to be accepted as reliable.
+Data transmission is grouped into blocks that get generated with a particular timestamp.
+Each block is associated with the previous one.
+Overall, the whole thing looks like a company ledger that shows income and expenses.

-- Higher speed.
-The absence of a central authority or intermediaries makes information available to all participants in the local network.
-Simplification of the data transfer process entails a higher speed inherent in the management of any information that allows companies to act more quickly
+- Speed.
+The absence of central authorities or intermediaries makes information available to all the network participants.
+Simplification of the data transfer process entails higher speed in the management of any information.

 - Lower cost.
-It is cheap, not only because it reduces the overload process by eliminating intermediaries, but also because it makes it possible to optimize processes and communications.
-Thanks to this technology, direct communication between systems and devices of companies allow automating the execution of operations
+It is cheap, not only because it reduces the overload process by eliminating intermediaries, but also because it makes it possible to optimize processes and communication.
+Thanks to the blockchain technology, direct communication between systems and devices allow making the execution of operations more optimized.

-- Greater security and confidence.
-The Blockchain creates a trusted environment in which data exchange is carried out through encrypted operations, which allows you to protect the data and ensure the safety of all participants.
-Also, the decentralization of information ensures its immutability
+- Security and confidence.
+The blockchain creates a trusted environment in which data exchange carried out through encrypted operations, which allows ensuring the safety of all the network participants.
+Also, decentralization ensures immutability.

 Blockchain Application Example

-- Ethereum.
-It is widely known for the concept of smart contracts (programs running on the Ethereum virtual machine EVM), which allow you to add functionality in addition to transferring cryptocurrencies to the Blockchain
+- Ethereum: the ledger that is widely known for the concept of smart contracts (programs running on the Ethereum Virtual Machine – EVM), adding functionality to transferring cryptocurrencies.

-- Hyperledger: This is the Business Blockchain platform promoted by the Linux Foundation
+- Hyperledger: the Business Blockchain platform promoted by the Linux Foundation.

-In any case, it seems that it has a promising future.
-Blockchain represents the most important technological breakthrough in recent times.
-Thanks to the development of devices and software, it has now become possible to link transactions, their processing, and device intelligence through a system distributed around the world.
-Although there are still problems in terms of adaptability, security, law, intellectual property, management, and privacy.
-This technology, one day, will undoubtedly become one of the fastest-growing and developing digital technologies in the near future.
-Blockchain will undoubtedly be one of the main trends in digital transformation in the coming years and will play a key role in many sectors.
+Thanks to the development of devices and software, it is now possible to link transactions, processing, and device intelligence with a system operating around the world.
+Although there are still problems in adaptability, security, law, intellectual property, management, and privacy, all of them will gradually be solved.
+The blockchain is undoubtedly one of the fastest-growing and developing digital technologies nowadays.

 Store, send, receive, exchange, buy and sell crypto with Guarda Wallet.